 - Cash Advance Transaction Fee: $10 or 4% of the amount of each cash advance, whichever is greater

-- Shop at TJX stores (T.J.
+- You shop at TJX stores (T.J.
 Maxx, Marshalls, HomeGoods, Sierra, and Homesense) at least once every month

-- Spend at least $200 at TJX stores every year
+- You spend at least $200 at TJX stores every year

-- Only want rewards in the form of store vouchers
+- You prefer credit card rewards in the form of store vouchers

-- Will pay their balance in full every month
+- You will pay your balance in full every month

 TJX Rewards® Platinum Mastercard® Review